North Airdrie Credit Union Ltd

 FSCS will receive information from the credit union that will detail the individual credit balances of all accounts held by its members at the date it failed, 16 December 2019.

-Any amounts paid into the account after that date won't be added to your savings balance and will be dealt with by the Joint Administrators.
+Any amounts paid into the account after that date won't be added to your savings balance.
+Contact FSCS in the event of any issues.

 FSCS will send payment to the address that the credit union held on its database.